 |In 2003 I replaced the Apelco VHF radio with an ICOM M402.
 This installation includes the Remote Commander microphone, which I installed in the cockpit.
 The Remote Commander provides a full power handheld radio for the helmsman as well as an intercom with the navigation station.|

-Because the engine cover on Sarah has minimal sound proofing it is difficult, if not impossible, to use the radio at the nav station when under power.
+Because the original engine cover on Sarah had minimal sound proofing it was difficult, if not impossible, to use the radio at the nav station when under power.
 I used headphones for the SSB (shown below the M700 in the picture above), but they were only marginally effective.
 Consequently, when under power, I used the cockpit Command Mic to talk on the VHF.